On This Page

 Overview

 Anyline operates as a mobile-first OCR SDK provider with cross-platform capabilities spanning iOS, Android, and web browsers.
 The company has secured $36M across six funding rounds since 2014, with their largest Series B completed in July 2021 and most recent grant funding in March 2024.
-Named customers across the portfolio include Michelin, Mondi, Discount Tire, IBM, and unnamed national governments.
+Named customers across the portfolio include Michelin, Continental, Mondi, Discount Tire, IBM, and unnamed national governments.
 No ARR, revenue, or headcount figures have been disclosed publicly; no third-party analyst positioning from Gartner, IDC, or Everest Group accompanies the company's growth claims.

-In February 2026, Anyline made two simultaneous moves that signal a shift from startup-mode growth toward disciplined enterprise scaling.
-On February 2, co-founder Lukas Kinigadner stepped out of the CEO role into a CRO position, handing the top job to Christoph Braunsberger - a finance-and-operations insider who joined as CFO in 2019, subsequently served as President of Anyline Inc. (the North American entity), and led multiple funding rounds.
-The following day, Anyline opened at NADA 2026 with EchoPark - a Sonic Automotive pre-owned retail chain - as TireBuddy's first named enterprise customer since the product's 2025 launch.
-Replacing a co-founder with a finance-and-operations executive is a recognizable post-growth-stage pattern: the company believes the product works and is now optimizing for margin, process, and enterprise sales cycles.
-Kinigadner's own framing - "clear path toward profitable growth" - makes the intent explicit.
-No board, customer, or analyst commentary accompanies the announcement to triangulate the claim.
+In February 2026, Anyline made two simultaneous moves signaling a shift from startup-mode growth toward disciplined enterprise scaling.
+On February 2, co-founder Lukas Kinigadner stepped out of the CEO role into a CRO position, handing the top job to Christoph Braunsberger, a finance-and-operations insider who joined as CFO in 2019, subsequently served as President of Anyline Inc. (the North American entity), and led multiple funding rounds.
+The following day, Anyline opened at NADA 2026 with EchoPark, a Sonic Automotive pre-owned retail chain, as TireBuddy's first named enterprise customer since the product's 2025 launch.

 How Anyline Processes Documents